xw-hu/Reading-List/README.md

 * **PReNet**: Ren, Dongwei, et al. "Progressive Image Deraining Networks: A Better and Simpler Baseline."
 In CVPR, 2019. :star::star::star:
 * **Zoom to Learn, Learn to Zoom**: Zhang, Xuaner, et al. "Zoom to Learn, Learn to Zoom."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2019. :star::star::star::star:
 * **Derain Beachmark**: Li, Siyuan, et al. "Single image deraining: A comprehensive benchmark analysis."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2019. :star::star::star:
+* **Dual residual block**: Liu, Xing, et al. "Dual Residual Networks Leveraging the Potential of Paired Operations for Image Restoration."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019. :star::star::star:

 ## Image Synthesis